jpuritz/dDocent/UserGuide.md

 `dDocent` tries to automatically detect the maximum amount of memory on your system.
 It then lets you set a hard limit for the amount of memory that it will use.
 This will only apply to SNP calling.

 #### This option does not work on all systems!!!!!
-`GNU-Parallel` implements this option and it unfortunately does not work properly on all `LINUX` distributions, and any value other than `0` may cause SNP calling to hold indefinately.
+`GNU-Parallel` implements this option and it unfortunately does not work properly on all `LINUX` distributions, and any value other than `0` may cause SNP calling to hold indefinitely.
 Unless this has ben tested on your system, I recommend entering:

 ```
 0